CipherOne/swiftprotocol/README.md

 When a Member joins, there's an option to include the public key of the Member that referred them.
 Referral bonuses are calculated using `5 * Income Distribution Multiplier`.
 For example, if there are 100,000 Members at the time of a referral, the bonus would be 500 UBITs.

 ## DAO Based Governance
 Governance is an integral part of this Protocol as it allows for outside data to be safely used for identity verification and economic control.
 However, the decentralized and autonomous elements of this Protocol allow certain rules to be set in stone.
-These rules ensure a fair system exists to negate the ability to cheat in a way that is possible with centralized systems.
+These rules ensure a fair system exists to negate fraud and the ability to cheat in a way that is possible with centralized systems.

-This Protocol features an internal system that simulates a decentralized government and stimulates the Member community it is as Members have the responsibility to elect their representatives known as [Delegated Nodes](#delegated-nodes) that will have various powers within their Community.
+This Protocol features an internal system that simulates a decentralized government, and stimulates the Member community.
+Members have the responsibility to elect their representatives known as [Delegated Nodes](#delegated-nodes) that will have various powers within their Community.
 These Delegated Nodes are required to both maintain the blockchain, forge new blocks, and vote on proposals.

 ### Election of Delegated Nodes
 Each Member has the ability to cast one vote on the network during each election of Delegated Nodes.
 The Delegated Nodes that receive the most votes will be elected to serve during that election cycle.
 The number of Delegated Nodes is decided by the following formula: `Max(10, (members/100000))`